HPD chief further backs officer indicted on aggravated assault charge

 Acevedo stated the department’s executive team and he reevaluated the Internal Affairs investigation into the incident and reaffirms the initial determination the officer should be exonerated.

-When KPRC contacted Acevedo to verify the contents of the email, he also said, “I am fairly confident when a seasoned prosecutor and use-of-force expert reviews the facts of this case, I expect they will objectively determine this was a reasonable use-of-force.”
+When KPRC contacted Acevedo to verify the contents of the email, he also said, “I am fairly confident when a seasoned prosecutor and use-of-force expert reviews the facts of this case, I expect they will concur with our finding the use of force was objectively reasonable.”

 Read the letter below: